 Go the extra mile with a personal message

-Personally follow up with interested learners and parents to promote your course offerings.
+Intentional messages to interested learners and parents can help promote your course offerings.
 Have you created a class based on a request from a learner?
 Send their family a message with instructions on how and when to enroll.
 Did a parent send you a private message asking how their learner could continue to grow?
 Reach out and let them know that you offer x, y, and z classes that their learner would love.
+The danger here can be accidentally drifting into “spamming” territory, so make sure you follow this guide on how to send the right kind of message.

 This type of “networking” is a key strategy used by successful Outschool educators.
 Families will often choose which class to take based on the educator – instead of the topic – so making a point to advertise your listings to families you know can really make a difference for your business.
 Keep in mind that it is the personal touch that makes these messages effective and welcomed by parents; sending too many, non-personalized messages to large groups of parents may be more likely to annoy, rather than engage, families.